Claims Assessment Review

 A CAR provides an opportunity for an independent decision-maker who's not part of ICBC to make an objective decision about fault.
 This decision is based on a review of a written submission from you, along with the ICBC file material for your case.

 The independent decision is binding on ICBC, but not on you.
-If you're not satisfied with the outcome of this review, you still have the option to dispute through the courts.
+If you're not satisfied with the outcome of this review, you still have the option to dispute through the courts by filing a legal action against the other driver involved in the collision.

 How to apply